 Practical Tips for Resolving Internal Disputes Peaceably

-The following text is excerpted from Section 3 of the Center’s new book: Taking the High Road: A Guide to Effective and Legal Employment Practices for Nonprofits.
-To order a copy, call (202) 785-3891 or click here to order online.
+The following text is excerpted from Section 3 of NRMC’s book: Taking the High Road: A Guide to Effective and Legal Employment Practices for Nonprofits.

 Having an internal mechanism for resolving disputes is like wearing a seat belt — the internal restraint can help a nonprofit avoid harm from a civil lawsuit.
 Providing an outlet for employees’ frustrations at the workplace is a proven safety valve.
 Rather than turning a deaf ear to complaints, nonprofits need to provide employees with a credible listener who will also provide an objective review of their grievance.
 Employees will feel fairly treated if they have had an opportunity to tell their story, and the nonprofit has the benefit of learning, outside of litigation, the details of the employee’s concerns.
 Insurance carriers and defense lawyers recommend that every employer have some sort of internal procedure for resolving complaints.

 Past decisions by the U.S. Supreme Court concerning sexual harassment decreed that when there was a complaint mechanism at the workplace that the victim did not take advantage of, the employer has an affirmative defense to a lawsuit.
 Courts reason that if a plaintiff truly felt harassed, she would have taken advantage of the employer’s grievance procedures.
 This same reasoning is often used to challenge the credibility of plaintiffs’ complaints in other types of employment law actions.
 Therefore, not only is having an internal grievance mechanism effective from an employee relations perspective, but it is a basic risk management strategy which every nonprofit should implement.